-I think creating an ethical business requires dedication and real passion for the product you are selling.
+I think creating an ethical business requires dedication and a real passion for the product you are selling.
 Most of the ethical businesses I know and love all seem to pour everything they have into their label, ensuring every aspect of it is perfect, from the sourcing of materials, to creating the product, to presenting and marketing it.
-Personally, I have found it difficult to find the balance between pushing people to consume and advertising my label - I have had valuable feedback from promoters of ethical fashion who have made me realise it is a fine line and marketing is necessary for any business to survive but it can be done through ethical channels - sustainable and ethical blogs, magazines, reaching audiences who are actually looking for an ethical product, and organically - word of mouth, pop ups, attending markets, etc.
+Personally, I have found it difficult to find the balance between pushing people to consume and advertising my label - I have had valuable feedback from promoters of ethical fashion who have made me realise it is a fine line and marketing is necessary for any business to survive.
+This can be done through ethical channels though, like sustainable and ethical blogs, magazines, reaching audiences who are actually looking for an ethical product, and organically (word of mouth, pop ups, attending markets, etc).

 What has been the most challenging thing you have uncovered since beginning?

-I don't think I realised how much was involved in running a business - of course there is the creation of the product, which for me is always the most important part - knowing I have made every single piece and that each and every one is unique - but then there is everything else.
-I have become a website designer, a product and model photographer, a hand model, a master of Instagram and Facebook, an expert in postage and handling, have budding skills in administration and tax return, a market stall carpenter and painter, a novice public relations specialist, a graphic designer and a web researcher among others.
-Although time management is challenging (especially with a full time job), I have learnt so much since starting Argent that I appreciate every second of it.
+I don't think I realised how much was involved in running a business.
+Of course there is the creation of the product, which for me is always the most important part—knowing I have made every single piece and that each and every one is unique—but then there is everything else.
+I have become a website designer, a product and model photographer, a hand model, a master of Instagram and Facebook, an expert in postage and handling, have budding skills in administration and tax return, a market stall carpenter and painter, a novice public relations specialist, a graphic designer and a web researcher, amongst others.
+Although time management is challenging (especially with a full time job), I have learnt so much since starting Argent that I appreciate every second of.